OCA/connector/connector/doc/project/contribute.rst

     connector-xxx

-Name of the OpenERP module:
+Name of the Odoo module:
     connector_xxx

 Example: